 A Century Of Anglican Theology: And Other Lectures (1923)

 "Mr. Webb in A Century of Anglican Theology, the lecture from which the book takes its title, surveys the way in which the Anglican Church, isolated geographically and intellectually from the churches of the continent, yet reflects in a manner peculiar to itself all the great politico-religious and philosophical movements of Western Europe.
 The essay is of general interest as showing the influence exercised by what might be called a thought-milieu upon those who come, whether consciously or not, within its radius.
 The section dealing with "Morality and Religion" strikes a note of immediate and universal interest.
 Mr. Webb challenges the contention that "religion is morality touched with emotion."
 Religion and morality are alike social in origin; but "Morality is at first the custom of the tribe, religion at first the attitude of the tribe toward the mystery that encompasses human life."
 The author contends that while religion and morality affect one another greatly their development has not always been concurrent.
-Religion, "which is at once the most conservative and also the most revolutionary of the social forces," may in so far as it conserves ancient and outworn customs of the community actually retard morality; or, as in the case of Christianity, may race ahead of the moral code.
-The typesetter evidently found Mr. Webb beyond his comprehension.
-Upon occasion he substitutes one word for another, omits or mutilates phrases and inverts lines."
+Religion, "which is at once the most conservative and also the most revolutionary of the social forces," may in so far as it conserves ancient and outworn customs of the community actually retard morality; or, as in the case of Christianity, may race ahead of the moral code."
 (Margaret B. Crook, The Journal Of Social Forces, 11/1924)

 Suggest and discuss books to read (all languages welcome!)